StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/create-a-feeder.md

 12. Create a function to map fields from the external system to TheHive’s format:

+    !!! info "Feeder function"
+        Once created, the function is automatically added to the [functions list](../manage-functions/about-functions.md) with the type *feeder*.

     **- Function name**

     Enter a name for the function.
 You can’t change this name later.